SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## 6. Logging Out a User

-To log out a user, use the following code:
+Security doesn't end with login; it's also about logout.
+You'll be provided with code examples demonstrating how to securely log out a user, ensuring their session is terminated appropriately.

 ```javascript
 import { passportInstance } from "@/lib/immutable";